Advenaa/schizoposting/_pages/about.md

 ---
 # Welcome to My Shit

 Oh, you're here.

-This is what happens when someone with too many thoughts and not enough impulse control gets access to *vibecoding*, so I created this website with the noble intention of sharing knowledge, which is obviously just code for "inflicting my random obsessions on anyone unfortunate enough to click a link."
+This is what happens when someone with too many thoughts and not enough impulse control gets access to vibecoding, so I created this website with the noble intention of sharing knowledge, which is obviously just code for "inflicting my random obsessions on anyone unfortunate enough to click a link."

 ## About Me